mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 27 September 2025

-- The average temperature today is 16.03˚C,
+- The average temperature today is 14.95˚C,
-- With highs of 16.03˚C and lows of 16.03˚C,
+- With highs of 15.55˚C and lows of 14.36˚C,
-- It may feel like 15.52˚C with overcast clouds
+- It may feel like 14.35˚C with clear sky
-- The wind speed is 6.57m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 70%
+- The pressure is 1017hPa and humidity is 71%
 - The sun will rise at 06:02 and set at 17:55

 <!-- weather_marker ends -->